Today’s Quiz: Science & Nature Trivia

 The moments that turned out to matter more than anyone expected.

-- This Day in History: The Woman Who Broke the Highest Glass Ceiling
+The bells rang until midnight. - This Day in History: The Woman Who Broke the Highest Glass Ceiling

 For 191 years, the answer had always been no. - This Day in History: The Afternoon Two Boys Met at a Church Fete